JGCRI/pygcam/docs/source/xmlFiles.rst

 ^^^^^^^^^^^^
 The :doc:`project-xml` file describes all the workflow steps required to run a ``pygcam`` project.

+scenarios.xml
+^^^^^^^^^^^^^^
+The :doc:`scenarios-xml` file provides instructions for modifying GCAM configuration files to generate desired scenarios.
+It can be used as an alternative to defining a custom Python module, though the latter provides greater customizability.

 query.xml
 ^^^^^^^^^^^
 The :doc:`query-xml` file describes XML queries to run against the XML database generated